cran/splithalfr/README.md

 These R packages offer bootstrapped split-half reliabilities for specific scoring algorithms and are available via CRAN at the time of this writing:  [multicon](https://cran.r-project.org/package=multicon), [psych](https://cran.r-project.org/package=psych), and [splithalf](https://cran.r-project.org/package=splithalf).

 ## Acknowledgments:
-I would like to thank [Craig Hedge](https://www.researchgate.net/profile/Craig-Hedge), [Eva Schmitz](https://www.researchgate.net/profile/Eva-Schmitz), [Fadie Hanna](https://www.uva.nl/en/profile/h/a/f.hanna/f.hanna.html), [Helle Larsen](https://scholar.google.com/citations?user=ugPnkjEAAAAJ&hl=en), [Marilisa Boffo](https://www.researchgate.net/profile/Marilisa-Boffo), and [Marjolein Zee](https://www.researchgate.net/profile/Marjolein-Zee-2), for making datasets available for inclusion in the splithalfr.
-Additionally, I would like to thank [Craig Hedge](https://www.researchgate.net/profile/Craig-Hedge) and [Benedict Williams](https://www.swinburne.edu.au/research/our-research/access-our-research/find-a-researcher-or-supervisor/researcher-profile/?id=bwilliams) for sharing R-scripts with scoring algorithms that were adapted for splithalfr vignettes.
+I would like to thank Craig Hedge, Eva Schmitz, Fadie Hanna, [Helle Larsen](https://scholar.google.com/citations?user=ugPnkjEAAAAJ&hl=en), Marilisa Boffo, and Marjolein Zee, for making datasets available for inclusion in the splithalfr.
+Additionally, I would like to thank Craig Hedge and [Benedict Williams](https://www.swinburne.edu.au/research/our-research/access-our-research/find-a-researcher-or-supervisor/researcher-profile/?id=bwilliams) for sharing R-scripts with scoring algorithms that were adapted for splithalfr vignettes.
+Finally, I would like to thank Mae Nuijs and Sera-Maren Wiechert for spotting bugs in earlier versions of this package.